khulnasoft-lab/design.khulnasoft.com/contents/components/buttons.md

 ## Positioning

-Buttons are often embedded in or shown next to components like modals or editors.
-Similar to ordering, buttons with dismissive actions are left aligned and buttons with affirmative actions are right aligned.
+Buttons are always positioned towards the right and are placed next to each other when there are multiple.
+This applies to buttons with affirmative, dismissive, and destructive actions.

 Please note to **not** place a button below another button if there is space to place them side by side.